Compare parent student loans: Parent PLUS vs. private student loans

 - Receive the funds.
 The lender will notify you if you qualify for the loan and explain how to accept the funds.
 Typically, the lender first sends the funds to your child’s school and then sends leftover money to the borrower (you).

 - Choose a repayment plan.
 Make sure the monthly payment is affordable.
 You should also understand whether the interest rate will change and what you’ll have to pay in fees.
-Depending on the lender, you may be able to defer payments while the child is in school.
+Depending on the lender, you may be able to defer payments while your child is in school.

 As with federal college loans for parents, you’ll likely need to reapply each year.

-How to decide which parent student loan is right for you
+How to choose a parent student loan